 Do I need prior experience or a degree?

 No. This course trains beginners to become job-ready Procurement Analysts and Buyers without requiring a degree or prior industry experience.
-Entry-level procurement roles value organizational skills, professional communication, and the ability to follow up with vendors more than they value expensive credentials.
+Entry-level procurement roles value organizational skills, professional communication, and the ability to follow up with vendors more than expensive credentials.
 The CourseCareers Supply Chain Procurement Course teaches you procurement fundamentals, RFP management, requisition-to-pay processes, and fraud prevention before you apply, so you show up looking competent and ready to contribute.

 How much does it cost?